Fleet - Sailing

 spinnaker and a single trapeze.
 CSC has two of these beauties, and each comes with

 two choices of sail size.
-These boats require a special checkout.
+These boats require a special checkout and a Senior rating.

 Catalina Capri 25 — "Pomodoro"